gersak/vura/README.md

 After that everything else is simple.
 We just remove :holiday? and :weekend? and we are left with only spent days.
 That is 11 days.

+## Calendar Frame
+**day-context** function solves most of calculation challenges.
+Still there are some use cases where it is usefull to have function that can return day-context for whole month or year for given input value.
+Multimethod **calendar-frame** provides implementations for :year, :month and :week view for given value.
+This function might be usefull in frontend for creating different UI components with OM or Reagent or some other Clojure/script frontend library.
+Don't forget to use **with-time-configuration** macro to put context on calendar-frame (to define holidays and weekend-days).

 ## Don't forget about round-number

 Vura returns Date representations from numeric values and all values can be round-number(ed) so use that.
 Round